Enter your ZIP to find local pros.

 Bamboo

-Bamboo flooring is a unique, cost-effective option for homeowners who like the look of hardwood.
+Bamboo is a unique, highly renewable, and cost-effective flooring material for homeowners who enjoy the look and feel of hardwood.

 bamboo-floors

-Disadvantages: Bamboo flooring, although a renewable resource, can be inconsistent in quality, depending on the manufacturer and the age of the bamboo used.
-It can be susceptible to moisture damage and may warp or become discolored if exposed to prolonged humidity.
+Things to Consider: Although it is a renewable resource, bamboo quality can be inconsistent depending on the manufacturer and the age of the bamboo harvested.
+Similar to wood, it is susceptible to moisture damage and may warp or become discolored if exposed to prolonged humidity.

 Cork